 To be recognised as meeting the benchmark requirements of CITPNZ, your qualification(s) must be:

-- at the right level (NZQF level 7 or above), and
+- a Bachelors degree at the right level (NZQF level 7 or above), and

 - when combined with subsequent learning, meet the content benchmark requirements for CITPNZ

-If you are undertaking this qualification recognition process for immigration purposes, you will need to hold a qualification equivalent to Level 7 on the NZ Qualifications Framework as a minimum requirement, the equivalent of a New Zealand Bachelors Degree.
+If you are undertaking this qualification recognition process for immigration purposes, you will need to hold a Bachelors degree equivalent to Level 7 on the NZ Qualifications Framework as a minimum requirement.
 This does not have to be a strictly computing/IT degree, provided it is relevant to working in technology and you meet the rest of the benchmark requirements through subsequent learning.